 Indian Spice Box - Masala Dabba

 Indian spices can be used either whole or ground.
-There's textural and flavor differences between the two forms - a good example of this is cumin.
+There are textural and flavor differences between the two forms - a good example of this is cumin.

 Here is a list of some of the most widely used whole spices in Indian cuisine.